-Polydisperse $Al_2O_3$ particles with dimensions ranging between $10 \div 80$ microns, and hollow borosilicate glass spheres with dimensions that lie within the $30 \div 100$ micron range have been used in the experiments.
-As the numerical simulations illustrate, the quadrupole trap exhibits selectivity with respect to the mass and the electric charge of the particles.
-Therefore, the trap will capture only those particles that specifically meet the required confinement conditions.
-In order to levitate the microparticles and build up a stable ordered structure, a special source of electrically charged particles has been devised and tested.
-Electrical charging of the microparticles is achieved by employing a streamer discharge in the electric field of a plane capacitor.
-The source allows us to positively charge particles up to $10^5 \div 10^6 e$, while in the same time it delivers them an initial velocity of $0.5 \div 2$ m/s.
-Selection of particles with the desired charge-to-mass ratio is achieved in the electric field of a plane capacitor, towards which a flow of charged particles is directed.
+Selection of the particles with the desired charge-to-mass ratio is achieved in the electric field of a plane capacitor, towards which a flow of charged particles is directed.
 The capacitor plates are arranged in a horizontal plane and the distance between them is around 10 cm.
 In order to achieve stable confinement, a positive potential generated by a d.c. voltage source is applied to the lower capacitor plate.
 The voltage value is modified such as to balance the gravity force acting upon the charged particles.
-The particles that satisfy this condition move along the capacitor plates, and they finally end up confined in the trap.
-Moreover, in order to provide stable confinement of the particles a mandatory condition lies in reducing the particle velocity.
-The neutral drag force efficiently brakes the articles by air friction (SATP conditions) when the capacitor electric field vanishes.
+The particles that satisfy this condition move along the capacitor plates and they finally end up confined in the trap.
+Moreover, in order to provide stable levitation of the particles, a mandatory requirement consists in reducing the particle velocity.
+The neutral drag force efficiently brakes the particles by means of air friction (SATP conditions) when the capacitor electric field vanishes.
 The particles move across the quadrupole trap where low-velocity grains that possess an adequate charge-to-mass ratio are captured.
-We will describe the method used to determine the particle electric charge.
+We describe the method used to determine the particle electric charge.
 The trap supply voltage is initially switched off.
-As an outcome of gravity particles fall and precipitate on a substrate.
+As an outcome of gravity, particles fall and precipitate on a substrate.
 The dimensions of the precipitated particles are estimated using an optical microscope.
 The particle weight is evaluated by assuming it exhibits a spherical shape.
-The electric charge of the particle is determined from the condition that the gravity force in the plane capacitor gap is balanced by the electric field in the area.
+The electric charge of the particle is then determined from the condition that the gravity force in the plane capacitor gap is balanced by the electric field in the area.
 The principle of the method in described in Section \ref{specharge}.